OTRLabs/clandestine-platform/docs/overview.md

 # Conti Platform: A Platform for Organizations Hacking the Planet
 ---

+The goal of the conti platform is to focus on providing a centralized “intranet” like platform based around the mitre Att&ck framework

+It’s primary purpose is to provide an “off the record” location for collaboration & development of an offensive organization’s capabilities.

+The main goal is to be a hub of intelligence for an organizations operations.
+Ideally you would be able to pour data into this platform and it would be able to provide advanced insights & analysis of your situation(s)

+The application will work primarily as a monolith Litestar application with additional containers for external services such as:

+It is built to be accessed via Tor & other “dark net”/mix networks to protect operators, and minimize likelihood of detection.
+The goal is to have conti system exist as a hub, outside of the Standard internet.
+I anm hesitant to use the word intranet, but in a sense, it is an internal network of tools and generally make efforts to obfuscate activities & collaboration, only exposing yourself on your terms and never directly.

+In addition to these “mix networks”, we also intend to use:

+- proxychains
+- OpenVPN configurations
+- Docker containers to isolate the environment
+- And much more.

+Generally speaking the application has sacrificed speed for anonymity, however this does not mean we do not make efforts to follow best practices and implement our systems in a way that acknowledges our limitations and seeks to work around them.

+- One minor example is that we are choosing to use Pure-CSS for our UI styling, as this is extremely lightweight and can reduce page refresh times especially when accessing the UI over Tor
+- we use HTMX
+- We will use the email based RAG system that, while responses take longer, the replies are much more refined and informative.
+This is to account for the long wait times of using local AI on budget hardware

 # 1. Introduction
 ---
 This project is an attempt at building what could be looked at as `Google Workspace`, but the assumes the following: